Mr. Paul Patterson, Principal

 Mrs. Nass grew up in St. Joseph, MI, where she attended St. Paul's Lutheran School.
 She attended Michigan Lutheran Seminary in Saginaw, MI, for her high school years, and then Dr. Martin Luther College to receive her Bachelor's of Science degree in education with a minor in English.

 Her first call was to teach grade three at St. John's Lutheran in Baraboo, WI.
 Mrs. Nass was a stay at home mom for six years with her daughter, and then received a call to teach fourth grade at the same school.
 After moving to Racine with her family, First Evan Lutheran called her to teach at Wisconsin Lutheran School for grades seven and eight, as well as extended learning.
+Currently Mrs. Nass is in her second year teaching grade three at the Elementary School.
+It’s fun to be back teaching the grade in which I began my teaching career.

 Mrs. Nass enjoys her cats, hiking, shopping, and reading.